CodeShayk/Schemio/README.md

 [![CodeQL](https://github.com/NinjaRocks/Schemio.Object/actions/workflows/CodeQL.yml/badge.svg)](https://github.com/NinjaRocks/Schemio.Object/actions/workflows/CodeQL.yml) [![.Net Stardard](https://img.shields.io/badge/.Net%20Standard-2.1-blue)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 --
 ## What is Schemio?
-`Schemio` is a .Net utility to data hydrate an entity by schema paths mapping to object graph of that entity.
+`Schemio` is a .Net utility to data hydrate an entity by given schema paths of the object graph.
-> Supports JsonPath and XPath schemas.
+> Supports XPath & JsonPath schema paths.

 ## When to use Schemio?
 Schemio is a perfect utility when you need to fetch a large entity from data source.
-Ideally, you may not require all of the entity data but only sections of the object graph depending on the usage.
+Ideally, you may not require all of the entity data but only sections of the object graph by varied fetches.
-> Example  use case is document generation which may require only templated sections of client data to be fetched according to document template in context.
+> Example  use case is document generation which may require only templated sections of client data to be fetched for a document template in context.

 ## How to use Schemio?
 you could use Schemio out of the box or extend the utility to suit your custom needs.
 > To use schemio you need to
-> - Setup the entity to be fetched.
+> - Setup the entity to be fetched using DataProvider.
 > - Construct the DataProvider with required dependencies.

 ### Entity Setup
 * Define the `entity` to be fetched using `DataProvider` - which is basically a class with nested typed properties.
-* Define the `entity schema` with `query` and `transformer` pairs mappings to entity object graph.
-The relevant query and transformer pairs will execute accordingly when their mapped `schema paths` are included in the `request` parameter of the DataProvider.
+* Define the `entity schema` with `query` and `transformer` pairs mappings to entity's object graph.
+The relevant query and transformer pairs will execute in the order of their nesting when their mapped `schema paths` are included in the `request` parameter of the DataProvider.
 * `Query` is an implementation to fetch `data` for the entity object graph from the underlying data storage supported by the chosen `QueryEngine`.
 QueryEngine is an implementation of `IQueryEngine` to execute queries against implemented data source.
 * `Transformer` is an implementation to transform the data fetched by the associated query to mapped section of the object graph.
 #### Entity
-> Step 1 - To mark the class as Entity to be fetched using schemio, implement the class from `IEntity` interface.
-Bear in mind this is the root entity.
+> Step 1 - To mark the class as Entity using schemio, implement the class from `IEntity` interface.
+Bear in mind this is the root entity to be fetched.

-Below is an example Customer entity we want to fetch using schemio.
+Below is an example `Customer` entity we want to fetch using schemio.

 ```
  public class Customer : IEntity